mongodb/mongo-csharp-driver/Docs/reference/content/reference/driver/authentication.md

 1. Programmatically, using the following static factory method:

+    ```csharp
     var credential = MongoCredential.CreateX509Credential(username);
+    ```

     When configuring x.509 authentication programmatically, the `username` parameter provided to `CreateX509Credential` must match the distinguished subject name of your x.509 certificate *exactly*.
 To determine the exact `username` required for your x.509 connection, consult [the MongoDB server x.509 tutorial](http://docs.mongodb.org/manual/tutorial/configure-x509-client-authentication/#add-x-509-certificate-subject-as-a-user).
 Alternatively, any `null` `username` parameter provided to `CreateX509Credential` will cause the MongoDB server to infer a username based on the distinguished subject name of the x.509 certificate.
 Using a `null` username value can help prevent issues when certificates are updated, since you can avoid managing a `username` value and a certificate as separate entities in your environment.

 2. Manually, using [connection string options](https://docs.mongodb.com/manual/reference/connection-string/#connection-string-options):

+    ```
     mongodb://myserver/?authMechanism=MONGODB-X509
+    ```

     When configuring x.509 authentication from a connection string, you must still provide the certificate programmatically via `MongoClientSettings`.
 Any connection string specifying x.509 authentication must be imported into a `MongoClientSettings` object using `MongoClientSettings.FromConnectionString` to add the certificate to the configuration.

 You can use certificates via the trust stores on your computer, or a PKCS #12 (`.pfx`) file.
 To be used with client authentication, the [`X509Certificate`]({{< msdnref "system.security.cryptography.x509certificates.x509certificate" >}}) provided to the driver must contain the [`PrivateKey`]({{< msdnref "system.security.cryptography.x509certificates.x509certificate2.privatekey" >}}).